-I know it can be daunting to think about making three meals a day, every day, for the foreseeable future.
+I know it can be really daunting to think about what to cook every single day!
 I know some people just don’t enjoy cooking.
-Maybe cooking just isn’t a skill you’ve developed.
+Maybe cooking isn’t a skill you’ve developed.
 There have been other priorities, right?

 Well, I think it means simply using what you have on hand.
 For instance, I always, always, always have canned tomatoes in my pantry.
 And pasta, and onions, and garlic.
 And beans.
 Usually, there’s some tuna in there, too, along with flours and cornmeal, vinegar, oils, sugar, spices, and herbs.

 Maybe your pantry looks different from mine and you don’t keep a lot of stuff on hand all the time.
-That’s okay (we don’t really need to clean out all the grocery store shelves, do we?).
+That’s okay.

 If you’re trying to get your pantry up to speed, you’ll need to focus on just four main categories: proteins, carbs, veggies, and fats.

-Pantry proteins as things like eggs, canned fish, beans, sausage, meat, and fish.
-The carbs category includes gains, pasta, oats, and longer lasting fruits like apples.
+Pantry proteins are things like eggs, canned fish, beans, sausage, meat, and fish.
+The carbs category includes grains, pasta, oats, and longer lasting fruits like apples.
 As far as veggies go, you’ll want fresh things that last a while like onions and carrots plus very long storage items that are canned and frozen.
 And the fats are, of course, oils, nuts, and seeds.

 I’ve put together a list of 30 recipes from my blog that each use primarily pantry staples.
 Many of the ingredients you probably already have on hand and where anything out of the ordinary is called for, I’ve suggested ways you can substitute something else.